 One night near dusk, as soon as I had returned to my host family, I saw a young man wearing a suit and leather shoes sitting in the room.
 He wore a finely wrought pair of spectacles, which accentuated his cultured and scholarly manner.
 My hostess was an elderly sister who informed me that the young man was her son and that he was currently working as an official in the municipal government of a large city.
 He dressed so smartly, was so cultured in how he spoke and comported himself, and was reputed to be a college graduate, and he had a decent job in the municipal government—because I had had to quit school early due to my family’s poor financial situation, all this made me incredibly envious.
 It was truly the first time I had seen someone with such charm and scholarliness.
 I thought to myself: “Someone so cultured and of such high status and cultivation will certainly be a good person who is amiable, humane and rational.”
 With that thought in mind, I began trying to discuss matters of faith with him, but his reaction was quite contrary to my expectations.
 He rose to his feet in a clamor and slammed his fist down on the table yelling, “Get out of here right now!
 If you don’t leave this instant I’ll call the police!”
 Having spoken, he immediately took out his cell phone and began dialing 110.
 I was utterly dumbfounded and didn’t know what to do next.
 It was nearly 10 p.m., if I left now where would I go?
 Just then, the elderly sister quickly came forward and tried to talk her son down, saying, “It’s already late, she can leave tomorrow.”
 As soon as he saw that I would spend the night there, he became furious, literally pushing and shoving me out the door, and in the process yelling, “The CCP government is an atheist government that does not allow people to.
 How could I, a cadre of the government and beneficiary of public funds, allow a missionary to stay in my home?
 Get out of here now!”
 With that, he furiously picked up my bicycle and threw it right at me and then shoved me and my bike right out the door.
 The elderly sister went after me with the intent of taking me to another host family’s house, but her son wouldn’t allow it, pulling her back inside and locking the door.
 I heard her crying, “Where do you expect a girl to go late at night all by herself?”
 “Let her go where she goes—with her God’s protection she has nothing to fear, right?”
 He yelled in reply, tearing her back inside.

-Through this experience, I see that I have not been judging people by their essence, but by their superficial caliber, and that my outlook has been so absurd.
+Through this experience, I see that I have not been judging people by their essence, but by their appearance; such outlook has been so absurd.
 This experience has also revealed that I have been following God for many years without having understood the truth; my outlook on things has not undergone a true transformation, and I don’t know how to discern people, I don’t understand things thoroughly and my stature is pitifully immature.
-In the future I must correct all of my absurd viewpoints, learn to see people and things according to God’s word, and do my utmost to pursue the truth and seek to become compatible with God.
+In the future I will do my utmost to pursue the truth, learn to see people and things according to God’s word, and correct all of my absurd viewpoints within and seek to become compatible with God.

 I strongly feel that it is Almighty God who has changed me and my wife, who has saved my marriage and family, and what’s more, has saved me from extreme corruption and transformed me from an arrogant, evil and filthy seeker of fame into a person who pursues light and justice, who has real life goals.